 Moreover, each investment corporation collects and monitors monthly environmental data for properties.
 To work on initiatives for environmental matters, including metrics and targets and efforts to address climate change, and collect environmental data, we have established an environmental management system and strive to continually strengthen and improve our initiatives by implementing a PDCA cycle.

-The asset manager operates the Risk Management Committee, in which senior management personnel serve as members.
+KJRM operates the Risk Management Committee, in which senior management personnel serve as members.
 The Committee grasps and investigates matters related to major risks and formulates countermeasures and management policies.
 It checks the risks and opportunities affecting business operations, including climate change, at each division once every three months using a Risk Control Matrix (RCM), and reports to the committee for evaluation and management.

 We recognize the critical importance of what ecosystems can provide and are committed to protecting ecosystems and mitigating any potential impacts on biodiversity.